-When a loved one passes away and used a will for their estate plan or had no estate plan at all (dying intestate), his or her estate goes through a court proceeding called probate.
+When a loved one passes away and used a will for their estate plan or had no estate plan at all (died intestate), his or her estate goes through a court proceeding called probate.
 Probate's main purpose is to accomplish the transfer of assets from the deceased's estate to beneficiaries.
 Probate also serves as a forum to resolve disputes and a place where final claims of creditors can be satisfied.
 The length of time needed to complete probate of an estate depends on the size and complexity of the estate and the schedule of the probate court.

 Every probate estate is unique, but most involve the following steps: